COCO: A Platform for Comparing Continuous Optimizers in a Black-Box Setting: Benchmarking methodology

-Now, the \textbf{runtime} is the evaluation count when the target value \(t\) was reached or surpassed for the first time.
-That is, runtime is the number of \(f\)-evaluations needed to solve the problem \((f_i, n, j, t)\).\footnote[12]{ Target values are directly linked to a problem, leaving the burden to define the targets with the designer of the benchmark suite.
-The alternative, namely to present the obtained \(f\)- or indicator-values as results, leaves the (rather unsurmountable) burden to interpret the meaning of these indicator values to the experimenter or the final audience.
-Fortunately, there is an automatized generic way to generate target values from observed runtimes, the so-called run-length based target values \phantomsection {\hyperref[index:han2016perf]{\emph{{[}HAN2016perf{]}}}}. } \emph{Measured runtimes are the only way how we assess the performance of an algorithm.} Observed success rates are generally translated into runtimes on a subset of problems.
+The \textbf{runtime} is the evaluation count when the target value \(t\) was reached or surpassed for the first time.
+That is, runtime is the number of \(f\)-evaluations\del{ and/or \(g\)-evaluations} needed to solve the problem \((f_i, n, j, t)\). \emph{Measured or numerically bootstrapped runtime values are in essence the only way how we assess the performance of solvers.}

-If an algorithm does not hit the target in a single run, this runtime remains undefined --- while it has been bounded from below by the number of evaluations in this unsuccessful run.
-The number of available runtime values depends on the budget the algorithm has explored.
-Therefore, larger budgets are preferable --- however they should not come at the expense of abandoning reasonable termination conditions.
-Instead, restarts should be done \phantomsection {\hyperref[index:han2016ex]{\emph{{[}HAN2016ex{]}}}}.
+If a solver does not hit the target \(t\) in a given single run, the run is considered to be \emph{unsuccessful}.
+The runtime of this single run remains undefined, but is bounded from below by the number of evaluations conducted during the run.
+Naturally, increasing the budget that the solver is allowed to use increases the number of successful runs and hence the number of available runtime measurements.
+Therefore, larger budgets are preferable.
+However, larger budgets should not come at the expense of abandoning prudent termination conditions.
+Instead, restarts should be conducted (see also Section~\ref{sec:restarts-and-simulated-restarts}).